spbavarva/opentelemetry-terraform/README.md

 ## Terraform Steps

-Clone the remo and run the following commands to deploy the infrastructure:
+Clone the repo and run the following commands to deploy the infrastructure:

 ```bash
 terraform init